daffidwilde/markdown-cv/index.md

 __Dissertation supervisor__&emsp;
 *School of Mathematics, Cardiff University*

-I assisted in the supervision of a MMORS final-year project conducting an empirical study of Folk Theorems in repeated games.
-My primary role was to consult on the supporting research software.
-I also took on pastoral responsibilities and provided editorial assistance during the writing process.
+- Co-supervisor for a MMORS final-year project on Folk Theorems in game theory
+- Mentored the student in how to produce a sustainable piece of research software to accompany their dissertation
+- Assisted in editing the final report prior to submission

 <p id="skills">
 <skill>Python</skill>